-The Freedom of Information Act 1982 (FOI Act) came into effect on Norfolk Island on 1st January 2011.
+The Freedom of Information Act 1982 (Cth) came into effect on Norfolk Island on 1 January 2011.
 This means that you have a right to ask for access to documents held by the Norfolk Island Regional Council.
-This includes documents containing personal information about you, and information about government policies or programs.
+This includes Council documents containing personal information about you, and other information that may not be publicly available.

 Accessing government information

-Making a formal request under the FOI Act is one way of requesting access to government information.
-You may also ask the relevant department for access to the information sought, as some departments do not require the process of FOI to release information.
+If the information that you require is not publicly available, the FOI Act is one way that you can request access to Council information.
+You may also ask Council for administrative access to the information sought as some documents do not require the process of FOI to release information.